 I’m not sure which of my three car accidents gave me TBI.
 The first accident of 1991 was by far the worst.
 Two beautiful girls were killed that day, after our minivan went past the guard rail and rolled down an embankment, loaded with us six youths en route to summer camp.
 Our 17 year old driver spaced out at the wheel.
 I’m guessing that caused the most damage to my skull and dura matter, even though I walked away from that outwardly unscathed.
 The following two accidents gave me a pretty good whiplash, since at both occurrences, I was rear ended by larger vehicles (a church van and a suburban) than I was driving at that time.
 I did end up in months of physical therapy after the final accident because of back problems which never shined a light on my skull compression.

-I had years of migraines, I never knew why I was so nervous and jittery, and finally in more recent years, fatigue and headaches.
+I had years of migraines, I never knew why I was so nervous and jittery, and finally in more recent years, fatigue and weakness.

 In August of 2016 this undiscovered head injury started having a domino effect on my thirty-something-mom-of-four body.
 My neck, spine, and sacrum began to fall to pieces resulting in going numb from the waist down.
 We went to a chiropractic specialist who first discovered I had a head injury and in order to halt the progression of my deterioration, started doing cranial-sacral adjustments right away.

 Nothing could have prepared me for the grueling months following.

 To give you a better idea of what happened to my head injury from the skull bones being moved, my very old injury was refreshed and decided to become a new injury instead.
 It was like a unhealed wound made worse by a band-aid that’s been ripped off, making it bleed once again.
 My chiropractor told me it had to get worse in order to heal and be better and she was very, very correct.